 The Company applies the fair value method of accounting for employee stock options to all employee stock options granted on or after October 1, 2003.
 Under the fair value based method, compensation cost is measured at fair value at the date of grant and expensed over the award's vesting period.
-Stock based compensation expense for the quarter was \$51 (2007-\$68).
+Stock based compensation expense for the quarter ended December 31, 2008 was \$42 (2007-\$36).